Wallace Barnes: Civic and corporate career

-Barnes has served on the boards of numerous companies, both public and private.
-In 1962, Barnes began serving as a member of the Bristol Board of Finance for three years, and that same year was also on the Executive Committee of the Connecticut Regional Import-Export Council.
-Barnes became president of the Bristol Boys and Girls Club in 1965 and served until 1968, when he became an honorary director.
+Barnes has served on the boards of numerous public and private companies.
+In 1962, Barnes began serving as a Bristol Board of Finance member for three years.
+That same year, he was also on the executive committee of the Connecticut Regional Import-Export Council.
+Barnes became president of the Bristol Boys and Girls Club in 1965 and served until 1968 when he became an honorary director.
 In 1956, he served as president of the Bristol Community Chest.

-He has been on the Board of Trustees at the Yale–New Haven Hospital, the CT policy and Economic Council, and the Family Center.
-He is a Life Member and was on the Board of Regents of the University of Hartford, where he served as chairman from 1991 to 1993 and from which he received an Honorary Degree in 1988.
+He has been on the board of trustees at the Yale–New Haven Hospital, the CT Policy and Economic Council, and the Family Center.
+He is a Life Member and was on the board of regents of the University of Hartford, where he served as chair from 1991 to 1993, from which he received an honorary degree in 1988.

 Barnes has also been a director of nearly twenty companies and groups, including the Metro Hartford Chamber of Commerce, the Manufacturer's Association of Hartford (and was also president from 1965 to 1968), the Automobile Insurance Company of Hartford, the Loctite Corporation, the Rogers Corporation, and many others.
-He was a director of Rohr, Inc. from 1988 to 1998, where he also served as Chairman from 1994 to 1998, and he served as Chairman of the Tradewind Turbines Corporation from 1994 to 1998.
+He was a director of Rohr, Inc. from 1988 to 1998, where he served as chair from 1994 to 1998 and as chair of the Tradewind Turbines Corporation from 1994 to 1998.

 In 1971, Barnes joined the board of directors of the Aetna Life and Casualty Company, a holding company of the Aetna Life Insurance Company.
 He served on the board until 1996.
-In 1984, he met fellow director Barbara Hackman Franklin, invited her to a corporate function, and two years later the two were married.
+In 1984, he met fellow director Barbara Hackman Franklin and invited her to a corporate function; the two were married two years later.
 When Franklin later became Secretary of Commerce in 1992, she had to "recuse herself from decisions on the auto and aircraft parts industries because her husband's family business, the Barnes Group, is a manufacturer of car and aircraft parts."

 Awards

 In 1955, the Jaycees honored Barnes as the "Outstanding Young Man of the Year".
 In 1967, the Boys Club of America gave Barnes the "Keystone Award", which recognizes leadership and service.

-On March 24, 2008, the Tunxis Community College in Farmington, Connecticut, named their new art gallery The Wallace Barnes and Barbara Hackman Franklin art gallery.
+On March 24, 2008, the Tunxis Community College in Farmington, Connecticut, named their new art gallery The Wallace Barnes and Barbara Hackman Franklin Art Gallery.